 During his recent inaugural address in early 2015, California Governor Jerry Brown announced a set of clean energy and climate goals to be met by 2030.
 For the last several months, Energy Innovation has engaged in policy analysis to produce three papers that provide guidance on how to achieve these goals.

 Energy Innovation’s new report on California climate policy argues the state should adopt an ambitious 2030 target of 40% below the 1990 level of greenhouse gas emissions, and describes a method for how to get there.
 This strong yet achievable goal would get California halfway to its 2050 target in one-third of the time and help the state maintain its clean energy leadership at a time of unprecedented global commitments to fight climate change.

 This policy brief highlights the top policies that will enable California to meet its renewable energy, energy efficiency, and transportation fuel use targets in 2030.
-Policy recommendations in the brief pertain to the state's cap-and-trade program, electricity sector, transportation sector, and methane sources.
-Energy Innovation has produced more detailed papers on policy recommendations for California's electricity sector and its cap-and-trade program.
+Policy recommendations in the brief pertain to the state’s cap-and-trade program, electricity sector, transportation sector, and methane sources.

 This paper, a submission for the Solar Electric Power Association’s (SEPA) 51st State Challenge, synthesizes current thinking on system optimization by returning to first principles of rate design and market structure.
 By starting from first principles, the recommendations can be widely applied across jurisdictions with different market structures, resources, and demographics, including but not limited to a hypothetical 51st State.

 This report, written for the Major Economies Forum, describes the power sector transformation underway across the globe.
 The transformation will undoubtedly look different around the world, but this paper posits five potential pathways to a dramatically-improved power system.
 Policymakers can use these pathways to proactively guide the sector’s transformation.
 A 2-page report summary can be found here.